aurianegbt/LassoSAMBA/README.md

 ```math
 \varepsilon_i\overset{iid}{\sim}\mathcal N(0,\Sigma=\sigma^2_{Ab}I_{n_i})
 ```
 We then add to the dataset noisy genes in order to have finally 200 covariates.
 These covariates are correlated gaussian covariates.
-To generate the correlation, we use the estimate of the covariance matrix of genomics measurement from Prevac-UP trial [[6]](#6) at D63 using Spearman method, in order to have realistic correlation between our covariates (including the significant one).
-This covariance matrix as well as the correlation matrix is saved in the `distribPasin.RData` object.
+To generate correlation between our covariates, we use the covariance matrix saved in the `distribPasin.RData` object.

 ``` r
 nb_ind <- 100